IBMCloud-Labs/kube101/workshop/Lab0/README.md

 * IBM Cloud Container Service plug-in
 * Kubernetes CLI, Version 1.10.8 or later

-If you already have the CLIs and plug-ins, you can skip this lab and proceed to the next one.

 # Install the IBM Cloud command-line interface

 1. As a prerequisite for the IBM Cloud Container Service plug-in, install the [IBM Cloud command-line interface](https://clis.ng.bluemix.net/ui/home.html).
 Once installed, you can access IBM Cloud from your command-line with the prefix `bx`.

+Run `curl -sL https://ibm.biz/idt-installer | bash`

 2. Log in to the IBM Cloud CLI: `ibmcloud login`.
 3. Enter your IBM Cloud credentials when prompted.

    **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 Enter your user name, and use the provided URL in your CLI output to retrieve your one-time passcode.
-You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

 # Install the IBM Cloud Container Service plug-in
 1. To create Kubernetes clusters and manage worker nodes, install the IBM Cloud Container Service plug-in: